 - The process framework in which services are being delivered.
 ITIL is a great start with a very high adoption in the market, however, there are additional and complementary areas of prescription required to achieve Zero Outage quality.
 In addition, the process framework should integrate recent paradigm shifts in IT, like complex sourcing and more agile ways of working.

 - The technology platform is the basis on which the services are being delivered and so requires specific architecture policies to guarantee the levels of resilience, security, availability and performance to support the Zero Outage quality goals.

-Consequently, the Zero Outage association operates workstreams in all these categories to glean the combined market knowledge and innovating thinking of the participating members, and distill this into an easily consumable and usable guidance.
-The editorial board was chartered with the goal structuring and guiding the work across all workstreams to achieve the required integration and consistency.
+Consequently, the Zero Outage association operates workstreams in all these categories to glean the combined market knowledge and innovative thinking of the participating members, and distill this into an easily consumable and usable guidance.
+The editorial board is chartered with the goal of structuring and guiding the work across all workstreams to achieve the required integration and consistency.